Interactive configuration prompts

 CIDR of network for assigning addresses to VMs intended to be accessed from the local host.
 It is arbitrary but should not conflict with another network known to the host.

-CIDR of network to use for external networking Question will appear for remote access only.
+External network Question will appear for remote access only.

 CIDR of network for assigning addresses to VMs intended to be accessed from remote hosts.
 It represents a portion of the physical network (outside of the OpenStack installation) whose IP addresses are dedicated for this purpose.